 Here are a select few areas with high potential impact through policy change:

-• Road safety: Road accidents account for many lost lives each year, and many LMICs lack regulations which are commonplace in high-income countries, like seatbelt laws and speed limits, which could cut road fatalities by a significant amount.
+- Road safety: Road accidents account for many lost lives each year, and many LMICs lack regulations which are commonplace in high-income countries, like seatbelt laws and speed limits, that could cut road fatalities by a significant amount.

-• Animal welfare: Many LMICs lack substantial policies to protect the welfare of animals, and some even fail to formally recognize the sentience of animals, making this a neglected cause area within government.
-If you can use your influence within government to pursue animal welfare regulation, particularly those which affect farmed animals, then this could be hugely impactful.
+- Animal welfare: Many LMICs lack substantial policies to protect the welfare of animals, and some even fail to formally recognize the sentience of animals, making this a neglected cause area within government.
+If you can use your influence within government to pursue animal welfare regulation, particularly those that affect farmed animals, then this could be hugely impactful.

 Other priority areas